BigOronaa/Linux-Administrations/Linux-project11.md

-# Project 11: Disk Management and Mounting
+# Disk Management and Mounting

 In this project, I learned how to manage disks, create partitions, and mount filesystems in Linux.
 Here is a step-by-step record of what I did: